ieCecchetti/20-eyes/README.md

 - --windowed: Ensures the app runs without a terminal window.
 - --icon=alarm.icns: Specifies the custom icon for the application.
 - --noconfirm: Skips confirmation prompts during the build process.
+- --add-data: add the additional file selected to the build. (like the notification)

 The executable will be created in the dist folder.